ozbunae/Bank_Loan_Predictions/README.md

 XGBoost is a popular and efficient open-source implementation of the gradient boosted trees algorithm.
 When using gradient boosting for regression, the weak learners are regression trees, and each regression tree maps an input data point to one of its leafs that contains a continuous score.

 XG Boost performed as well as Decision Tree and Random Forest giving us a 3 way tie!
+This model performed very well, which makes sense because it is also ina way a classification tree.
+XG Boost is also known for handling categorical variables well.

 ## 4 What helps us decide which model is best?